Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Appendix: Proof of Theorem

 Moreover, using the definition $X(z) = -\frac{\tilde m(z)}{z}$, it is easy to check that:

 It is also immediate that Equation \eqref{Xeq} does not admit any real solution because $z \in \C_+$.
 As we proved that $\Im[X(z)] \geq 0$, we deduce now that $X(z) \in \C_+$.

-The last point to check is the unicity in $\C_+$ of the solution of \eqref{Xeq}.
+The last point to check is the uniqueness in $\C_+$ of the solution of \eqref{Xeq}.
 Let $X_1, X_2 \in \C_+$, $X_1 \neq X_2$ solving Equation \eqref{Xeq}.
-Then, in the spirit of the proof of unicity for $\tilde m(z)$ in \cite{Oriol2024b}, we have with Hölder inequality:
+Then, in the spirit of the proof of uniqueness for $\tilde m(z)$, we have with Hölder inequality:

-The inequality is strict because $H(]0,\infty[) > 0$ and $D(]0,\infty[) > 0$ according to Assumption H3-H4.
-The result is absurd, hence the unicity in $\C_+$, which concludes the proof of the lemma. \end{proof}
+The inequality is strict because $H(]0,\infty[) > 0$ and $D(]0,\infty[) > 0$ according to Assumption \ref{H3} and \ref{H4}.
+The result is absurd, hence the uniqueness in $\C_+$, which concludes the proof.

+In conclusion of this section, we proved the Lemma \ref{g1}, and the sketch of this proof, and its technical lemmas will be the backbone of the end of the proof of Theorem \ref{FEg}.

-\subsubsection{Case $g = Id$}
+\subsection{Case $g = \Id$}